The 6 Worst Things You Do After Gaining WeightArticle posted in: Lifestyle

 Beat Yourself Up

-In a study published in the Journal of Academy of Nutrition and Dietetics in 2012, positive self-talk was a distinguishing factor between people who maintained their weight loss and those who gained weight back.
+In a study, published in the Journal of Academy of Nutrition and Dietetics, positive self-talk was a distinguishing factor between people who maintained their weight loss and those who gained weight back.
 Don’t blow your weight gain out of proportion.
 Tell yourself you had a few bad days, but you’ve got this.
 Try posting some motivational quotes on your fridge or your mirror to keep you feeling upbeat and confident about getting back on track.

 Throw in the Towel